abw/badger-database-js/manual/relations.md

 )
 ```

-A third table will store the tracks on each album, include the track title,
+A third table will store the tracks on each album, include the track `title`,
 the `album_id` linking it to the album that it appears on, and the `track_no`
 to indicate it's position in the track listing for the album.
 The `bonus`
-columns is a boolean value which defaults to false, which is used to indicate
+column is a boolean value which defaults to false, which is used to indicate
 "bonus tracks" that sometime appear on albums.

 ```sql